Antenna Array

 [4]:

-# Here the "drawRadiation" method is used to draw the radiation power in the vertical plane at azimuth angle 0.
+# Here, the 'drawRadiation' method is used to plot the radiation power in the vertical plane at an azimuth angle of 0°.

 radValues = antennaArray.drawRadiation(phi=0, radiationType="PowerDb", normalize=False)